The ultimate guide to safe and anonymous online payment methods in 2024

 To use these cards online, you have to register the card with some sort of website.
 It’s a good way to sign up anonymously for services in much the same way that prepaid gift cards are used.
 One advantage of this payment method is that the cards can be used offline for anonymous purchases as well.

-That said, make sure to avoid cards that can be reloaded as these require actual credit and an SSN to activate, which defeats the purpose of using an anonymous payment method.
+That said, make sure to avoid cards that can be reloaded as these require actual credit and an SSN information to activate, which defeats the purpose of using an anonymous payment method.
 Plus, they usually have very high fees for transactions.

 Disposable (Virtual/Masked) credit cards